Col-E/Bytecode-Modification-Framework/README.md

 BMF provides direct access to the constant pool.
 Some of the special features hinted at previously take advantage of how impactful even small changes become in the constant pool.

-For example with BMF renaming classes and methods is as easy as updating a single string and can be done in 3 lines at the time of this commit.
+For example with BMF renaming classes and methods is as easy as updating a single string and can each be done in 3 lines at the time of this commit.

 Here is an example for renaming a single class *(+1 line for renaming a method as well)*:
 ```java